• Skip to primary navigation

 The Deadline Is Coming.
 Are You Ready?

-James Bruce Jr. OPAM · Dec 9, 2025 · Leave a Comment
+James Bruce Jr. OPAM · Dec 9, 2025 · 1 Comment

 This article was written by long-serving Board member and Master Signature artist James Bruce Jr., (January 1938 – December 2020).
 It is reprinted from our archives and outlines the methods and criteria the OPA jury uses to select paintings for the National Juried Exhibition.
 We hope it helps you select your best work to enter into this year’s show.
 See you in Steamboat Springs!